The Brown measure of the free multiplicative Brownian motion: Statement of main results

 \begin{theorem} The function $S$ in (\ref{Sdefinition}) satisfies the following PDE:

 with the initial condition

 \end{theorem}

-We emphasize that $S(t,\lambda,x)$ is only defined for $x>0.$ Although, as we will see, $\lim_{x\rightarrow0}S(t,\lambda,x)$ is finite, $\partial S/\partial x$ develops singularities in this limit.
-Thus, it is \textit{not} correct to formally set $x=0$ in (\ref{thePDE}) to obtain $\partial s_{t}/\partial t=0.$ (Actually, it will turn out that $s_{t}(\lambda)$ \textit{is} independent of $t$ for as long as $\lambda$ remains outside $\overline{\Sigma}_{t},$ but not after this time; see Section \ref{outside.sec}.)
+We emphasize that $S(t,\lambda,\varepsilon)$ is only defined for $\varepsilon>0.$ Although, as we will see, $\lim_{\varepsilon\rightarrow 0^{+}}S(t,\lambda,\varepsilon)$ is finite, $\partial S/\partial\varepsilon$ develops singularities in this limit.
+Thus, it is \textit{not} correct to formally set $\varepsilon=0$ in (\ref{thePDE}) to obtain $\partial s_{t}/\partial t=0.$ (Actually, it will turn out that $s_{t}(\lambda)$ \textit{is} independent of $t$ for as long as $\lambda$ remains outside $\overline{\Sigma}_{t},$ but not after this time; see Section \ref{outside.sec}.)

 After verifying this equation (Section \ref{BrownAndPDE.sec}), we will use the Hamilton--Jacobi formalism to analyze the solution (Section \ref{HJ.sec}).
-In the remaining sections, we will then analyze the limit of the solution as $x$ tends to zero and compute the Laplacian in (\ref{WtDef}).
+In the remaining sections, we will then analyze the limit of the solution as $\varepsilon$ tends to zero and compute the Laplacian in (\ref{WtDef}).
+The expository article \cite{PDEmethods} of the second author provides an introduction to the methods used in the present paper.

 By way of comparison, we mention that a similar PDE was used in Biane's paper \cite{BianeConvolution}.
 There he studies the spectral measure $\mu_{t}$ of $x_{0}+x_{t}$, the free additive Brownian motion with a nonconstant initial distribution $x_{0}$ freely independent from $x_{t}$.
 Biane studies the Cauchy transform $G$ of $\mu_{t}$: